Spinal and Epidural Anesthesia

 Things that may increase the risk of problems include:

 A specialist will talk to you before anesthesia is used.
 They will ask about:

 - Any drug allergies

-- Any bleeding problems you have had in the past
+- Any problems you have had with anesthesia

 Description of the Procedure